Scale-invariant magnetic anisotropy in $\alpha$-RuCl$_3$: A quantum Monte Carlo study

 $\alpha$-RuCl$_3$ has emerged as a leading candidate for realizing the Kitaev spin liquid ~\cite{Jackeli-KSL-01,Chaloupka-2013, Plumb2014}.
-Numerous experiments have probed its thermodynamic and dynamical properties and have reached the conclusion that there is a dominant Kitaev exchange interaction~\cite{Majumder2015,Sears2015,Kubota2015, Do:2017aa,Banerjee1055,Leahy17, Richard18, Kasahara2018,Lampen-Kelley2018,Banerjee:2018aa,Tanaka:2022aa}.
-One intriguing observation is the emergence of scale-invariance at low temperatures and in high magnetic fields \cite{Modic20}.
-The aim of this Letter is to bridge this experimental observation in $\alpha$-RuCl$_3$ with approximation-free quantum Monte Carlo (QMC) simulations.
+Numerous experiments have probed its thermodynamic and dynamical properties and have reached the conclusion that there is a large Kitaev exchange interaction~\cite{Majumder2015,Sears2015,Kubota2015, Do:2017aa,Banerjee1055,Leahy17, Richard18, Kasahara2018,Lampen-Kelley2018,Banerjee:2018aa,Tanaka:2022aa}.
+One intriguing observation is the emergence of scale invariance at low temperatures and in high magnetic fields \cite{Modic20}.
+The aim of this Letter is to bridge this experimental observation in $\alpha$-RuCl$_3$ with approximation-free finite temperature numerical simulations.
+Using minimal models to describe $\alpha$-RuCl$_3$ we will see that there is a domain of temperatures and magnetic fields where numerics and experiments agree quantitatively.
+With the numerical approach we can probe higher magnetic fields than accessible in the laboratory, thereby suggesting the presence of two separate scaling regimes, each associated with a different scaling function.
+While the high temperature regime is generic to all spin models and emerges at scales well above the magnetic exchange scale, the lower scaling regime is characteristic of materials proximate to the Kitaev model.